Accelerynt-Security/AS-CrowdStrike-Alerts-Ingestion/README.md

 - The deduplication query checks against alerts from the last 180 days
 - Ensure the custom table exists and is accessible
 - Verify the Azure Monitor Logs connection is properly authorized
+- Ensure the data from the previous run is populating in the Custom Logs before the next run begins